LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 # Implementing HTTP REST communication

 As part of the `ricxappframe` package, OSC's Python xApp framework provides an `xapp_rest` library implementing an HTTP server for REST communication.
-This library is based in the Python [http](https://docs.python.org/3/library/http.html) package (especifically `http.server`) and assumes that the server must run as a thread.
+This library is based on the Python [http](https://docs.python.org/3/library/http.html) package (specifically `http.server`) and assumes that the server must run as a thread.
 The only requirement to use the `xapp_rest` HTTP server is specifying the `http` port in the config-file for the http service to be created during the xApp installation.

 ## HTTP server

 To create the HTTP server, a listening address must be informed.
-For example, an HTTP server that listen to any host at the default HTTP port (8080) can be instantiated executing:
+For example, an HTTP server that listens to any host at the default HTTP port (8080) can be instantiated by executing:

 ```python
 http_server = xapp_rest.ThreadedHTTPServer("0.0.0.0", 8080)
 ```

 Then, we register handlers to be called when an HTTP message is received.
-Every handler is registered with a unique name (used as identifier) an HTTP method (only `GET`, `POST`, and `DELETE` are accepted), a URI path, and a callback function.
+Every handler is registered with a unique name (used as an identifier) an HTTP method (only `GET`, `POST`, and `DELETE` are accepted), a URI path, and a callback function.
 Below we register a handler identified as `"my_handler"` that executes the `my_handler` function when an HTTP GET message is received in the URI path `"/ric/v1/my_path"`:

 ```python